 Abstract: A short summary describing what a journal article or book is about.

 Article: A shorter work—generally between 1 and 35 pages in length—on a topic.
 Often published in a journal, magazine, or newspaper.
-Sometimes used to describe individual entries in an encyclopedia.
+Also used to describe individual entries in an encyclopedia.

-Author: The person(s) or organization(s) that wrote or compiled a document.
+Author: The person(s) or organization(s) that wrote or compiled a source.

 Authoritative: A credible or trusted source of information.
-The authors are often experts, or knowledgeable "authorities," on a topic.
+The authors are experts, or knowledgeable "authorities," on a topic.

 Book: A relatively lengthy work, often on a single topic.
 Scholarly books are written by experts in the field, or are an edited collection of papers contributed by experts.